BasileKoko/Node.js/to-do-app/README.md

 **TO DO APP**

-This is a web application which allows you to create a todo list.
+This is a simple web application built with Node.js which allows you to create a todo list.
 You can add a new item by typing it in or delete an item by clicking on it.